adithyapaib/VTU5thSem/CNS/README.md

 ##  Module 2
 - ⭐Multiplexing and Demultiplexing of connections
-- ⭐⭐3 Way HandShake in TCP and Connecetion Establishment and termination
+- ⭐⭐3 Way HandShake in TCP and Connection Establishment and termination
 - ⭐⭐TCP Segment
 - ⭐UDP Segment and Checksum
 - FSM RDT 2.0